 Dale Carnegie

-American writer, lecturer and pioneer in public speaking, self-improvement and corporate training; author of How to Win Friends and Influence People and founder of the Dale Carnegie course/institute.
+American writer, lecturer, and pioneer of public speaking and self-improvement; author of How to Win Friends and Influence People and founder of the Dale Carnegie training organization.

 Compare Your Trajectory